-A spoken or written formula which, in the act of magic or divination, is intended to create or change a particular course of events.
+A spell is a spoken or written formula which, in the act of magic or divination, is intended to create or change a particular course of events.
 The belief in spells and their employment dates back to antiquity.
 Spells have become an integral part of various religious and magical practices.
 Their methods vary accordingly from culture to culture, but all spells function on ritual activity.

 Spells are closely related to prayers, in that they both are a means of petitioning a deity or deities for a particular desired outcome, and which require the visualization of the goal, statement of desire for the goal and ritualized movements or body positions, such as the bowing of the head, the folding or clasping of hands, or shutting of the eyes, etc.

 Spells are also closely related to the various methods of employing the powers of the mind, such as “creative visualization,” “positive thing,” and “positive imaging.”
 Such methods help the one casting the spell to emphasize his mental images so he can better identify with these images and form a clear goal .
 The person repeats his intention to achieve the particular goal and combines it with the projection of his will and the invocation of the aid of the spirits, deities or Divine Force.